 Another enterprising man, Colonel Sherman Vanderventer Stevens, owned a sawmill that supplied the mines and smelters around the lake.
 Stevens soon built his own steamer to handle his thriving lumber business.
-The craft, though smaller than the Bessie Brady, had a more powerful engine and was launched in May 1877.
+Though smaller than the Bessie Brady, the craft had a more powerful engine and was launched in May 1877.
 However, within just a few days of her maiden voyage, a heavy wind storm swamped the new steamer, sinking her to the bottom of the lake.
-But Steven’s steamer was not lost as he immediately called for help and with the aid of Bessie Brady, the boat was raised.
+But Steven’s steamer was not lost as he immediately called for help and, with Bessie Brady’s aid, raised the boat.
 Refitted, the steamer was christened the Mollie Stevens in honor of the Colonel’s daughter, and she made her first voyage across the lake in early June.

-However, about this time mining activity around the lake was beginning to decline and the Mollie Stevens utility was short-lived.
+However, mining activity around the lake began declining, and the Mollie Stevens utility was short-lived.
 Within a year, she was making only occasional trips across the lake by the end of 1878; the boat spent most of its time idly moored.
 The Bessie Brady continued on about a year longer before she too, was hauled ashore at Ferguson’s Landing and her machinery removed.
 The success of the steamers appeared to be ending until, in the winter of 1879, a man named Captain Julius M. Keeler arrived in Owens Valley.
 As an agent for several eastern capitalists, Keeler began the Owens Lake Mining and Milling Company, which laid out a town and mill sites in March 1880 near the Cerro Gordo Landing at the foot of the “yellow grade” from the Cerro Gordo mines.
 Later, the landing was renamed for the captain, and the town is called Keeler.